The life Of A nomad

 With a happy expression on his face, Mohammed, our camel guide, talked with the other Berbers.
 Despite the fact that I didn’t understand the language, his face was full of personality and practically told stories on its own, displaying a lot of energy and enthusiasm as he enthralled a group of Berbers with his anecdotes.
 I’m not sure what these stories were about, but simply being in his presence was an adventure in and of itself.

 We returned to our desert tent that evening and spent the evening on a sunset camel walk.
-We were heard stories of lost goods and camels pushing people off and running with their luggage after speaking with other tourists at our tent the night before.
+We heard stories of lost goods and camels pushing people off and running with their luggage after speaking with other tourists at our tent the night before.
 Overcoming our fears and keeping our belongings safe in our pockets, we had a unique experience with our camels, who were very relaxed and friendly as they plodded through the dunes.

 As I wore my western sunglasses and scarf, I noticed my camel’s long eyelashes shielding its eyes from the sand blowing in the wind!
 The experience was fantastic, and there’s no better way to see the sunset in the desert than from the back of a camel, swaying slowly from side to side.